 For Verbal, you must start with SC.
 Only when you have reached your target score in SC, you must move to CR and then RC.
 The reason for this order is that RC requires certain skills that get developed in SC and CR.
 Preparing these sections would automatically improve your skills in RC to a certain level.

-For Quant, you can start with Number Properties and the follow it up with Word Problems, Algebra, Geometry, and Advanced Topics in this order.
+For Quant, you can start with Number Properties and follow it up with Word Problems, Algebra, Geometry, and Advanced Topics in this order.

 If you feel you can prepare for the GMAT in less than three months, here is a 1-month study plan for you.
 In case you are a working professional, here is a personalized study plan for working professionals.